makaroni4/img-lint/_posts/2017-03-05-how-tos-survival.markdown

 As you can see not every curve has downward slope – there are spikes in the middle with millions of pageviews.
 I guess it's very specific to Youtube when some videos became viral – just look at the title "How to Achieve Checkmate in 2 Moves".
 So we'll remove these points.
 We'd also remove pageviews when users haven't started from the beginning, but our assumption is that there are no such pageviews.

-For the final plot will calculate a portion of "survived" users for every lesson:
+For the final plot we will calculate a portion of "survived" users for every lesson:

 <img src="/images/posts/youtube_survival/survival_curves.png" alt="Youtube Pageviews Survival Curves">